Oil Painting Basics: What is the Best Oil Paint Brand?

 Below I have a listed out some of the best brands you can purchase.
 Note, this list is by no means exhaustive, however each brand has been picked for its general affordability and accessibility (Blue Ridge being the exception here.
 It is a one man show that I have always wanted to try, but you can only purchase from his website).

-Any of these brands are excellent picks and have similar qualities.
-What works for you comes down to your wallet.
-The last four options are all about the same when it comes to price and are what I use.
-You can read more about each brand here and learn things like how Old Holland has been around for almost 400 years!
+If you want a tried and true, good paint that will give you buttery consistency and the best bang for you buck, you can't go wrong with the last four options.
+All are about the same when it comes to both price and quality.
+You can read more about each brand by selecting their image here and learn things like how Old Holland has been around for almost 400 years!
 What!

 My Brand Picks

 I use M. Graham and Gamblin interchangeably, although I do have a few Rembrandt.
 Both Graham and Gamblin are American brands that are pro-environment and eco-friendly, which is of prime importance to me.
 I slightly prefer M. Graham's paint but don't love their packaging.
-The tube opening is so large I always squeeze out way more paint than necessary.
+The tube opening is so large that I always squeeze out way more paint than is necessary.
 I highly recommend either brand as a good starting point for beginners and professionals alike.

 And that is about it, did I miss anything?
 In the comments tell me what brand you love and why.
 Is there a brand you think was wrongfully snubbed?
 Let me know!